Course Title: Use computer-aided design (CAD) to create and display 3-D models

 Pre-requisites and Co-requisites

-MEM30031A Operate computer-aided design (CAD) system to produce basic drawing elements
+MEM30031A Operate computer-aided design (CAD) system to produce basic drawing elements (or equivalent)

 This unit of competency covers using a computer-aided design (CAD) program to produce and plot basic 3-D view drawings.